mathjax/MathJax-docs/web/typeset.rst

 includes actions that require additional files to be loaded (e.g., TeX input that uses ``\require``, or that includes autoloaded extensions), then a ``retry`` error will be thrown.
-In that case, you should use the :js:meth:`MathJax.typesetPromise()` instead, as described below;
+In that case, you should use the :js:meth:`MathJax.typesetPromise()` instead, as described below.
-but note that this will make your typesetting asynchronous, and you may need to take that into account in the rest of your code.
+This will make your typesetting asynchronous, however, and you may need to take that into account in the rest of your code.
 See also :ref:`retry-error` section for more details.

 .. warning::